jianwen-android/notes-sst-/Computing+/Chapter 3/Psuedocode.md

 ### For loops

 ```
-FOR count 1 to n
+FOR variable 1 to n
     action
 NEXT variable //to increment count
 ```